 The American Board for Certification of the Orthotic and Prosthetic Appliance Industry (ABC) was established on September 9, 1948.
 Its founding fathers included, ABC’s first President Chester E. Haddan, CPO, three orthopedic surgeons and three orthotic and prosthetic practitioners.
-These leaders determined that certified individuals would be designated Certified Orthotists and Certified Prosthetists, rather than “fitters” as all orthotic and prosthetic professionals were originally referred and that an examination would be required for ABC certification.
+These leaders determined that certified individuals would be designated Certified Orthotists and Certified Prosthetists, rather than “fitters” as all orthotic and prosthetic professionals were originally referred and that an exam would be required for ABC certification.

 1960's & 70's

-In 1968, the ABC Character and Fitness Committee (now the Professional Discipline Committee) was created to review ethical misconduct and oversee a consumer complaint process.
+In 1968, the ABC Character and Fitness Committee (now the Professional Ethics Committee) was created to review ethical misconduct and oversee a consumer complaint process.
 In 1970, realizing that the need for more continuing education options was important to both ABC and the profession as a whole, ABC and the American Orthotic & Prosthetic Association (AOPA) sponsored the establishment of the American Academy of Orthotists and Prosthetists (AAOP).

 Two years later, ABC created both the Educational Accreditation Commission (EAC) to develop O&P programs with colleges and universities and the Continuing Education Policy Committee which established continuing education requirements for all ABC certified practitioners and gradually phased these requirements in over the next decade.

 Following three years of debate, the 1973 board of directors approved a historic change in the certification eligibility criteria, determining that candidates must possess a minimum of an Associate of the Arts degree in orthotics and/or prosthetics to be eligible for the ABC certification exams.

 Thirteen years after approving the requirement of an associate’s degree, ABC board raised the minimum educational standard to a bachelor’s degree.